Writing Center FAQ

 How do I get a session at the Writing Center?

-- You can make an appointment by logging on to our online scheduling system.
-First-time users need to register and create a password.
+You can make an appointment by logging on to our online scheduling system.
+First-time users need to register (only Fordham email IDs accepted) and create a password.
 Appointments begin on the hour or half hour.

 How long should I expect my tutorial to last?

 30 minutes or an hour depending on what length of session you schedule yourself for.

 Is there a limit to how often I can have a tutorial?

 Yes!
 Our policy is one and a half hours (i.e., 90 min.) per student per week.

 What should I bring to my tutorial?